Felly Bull

 • Season with salt and pepper.
 Remove from the heat and stir in the cream.
 Check the seasoning again and add, to taste.
 Pour into a large bowl and cover the surface of the sauce with cling film to prevent a skin forming.
 Set aside to cool.

 • When you’re ready to bake the pie, cut the cooled chicken breasts into 3cm pieces.
 Stir the chicken and gammon into the cooled sauce.
-Pour the chicken filling into the pie dish.
+Pour the chicken filling into a pie dish (mine is 26cm diameter).
 Brush the rim of the dish with beaten egg, then remove the puff pastry from its packaging and unroll it.

 • Cover the pie with the unrolled pastry and press the edges together firmly to seal.
 Trim any excess pastry.
-I decorated the top of the pie using the excess pastry!
-My pie dish is 29cm x 23cm, so the width of the unrolled pastry fit perfectly.
+I decorate the top of the pie using the excess pastry!

 • Make a small hole in the centre of the pie with the tip of a knife.
 Glaze the top of the pie with beaten egg.
 Bake on the preheated tray in the centre of the oven for 35 minutes, or until the pie is golden brown all over and the filling is piping hot.